ameli/imate/docs/ComputeTraceOfInverse.rst

 .. _ComputeTraceOfInverse_UserGuide:

 ****************************************************************
-Compute Trace of Inverse (:mod:`TraceInv.ComputeTraceOfInverse`)
+Compute Trace of Inverse (:mod:`imate.ComputeTraceOfInverse`)
 ****************************************************************

-The sub-package :mod:`TraceInv.ComputeTraceOfInverse` computes the trace of inverse of an invertible matrix.
+The sub-package :mod:`imate.ComputeTraceOfInverse` computes the trace of inverse of an invertible matrix.

 =====
 Usage